Skip Horner is an adventure guide extraordinaire. For over three decades

 are one-of-a-kind offerings to the worlds’ most remote

-mountain ranges, as well as camel crossings of the Sahara, treks across
+mountain ranges, and wildlife sanctuaries and cultures, including camel crossings of the Sahara, treks across

 the high Himalaya, walking safaris in Africa, and unusual cultural

 and wildlife expeditions to all seven continents.
-He recently led
+His

 exploits have been filmed by the BBC and ABC Sports.

 Skip’s greatest pleasure is in helping his clients reach their